 Jack's Corner provides a location for students, faculty, staff, and guests to relax and have some fun.
 The facility is equipped with games, a stereo system, high definition TV, and computer email/web access as well as the snack bar.
 Open seven days a week from 7:30 p.m. to 12:30 a.m., Jack's offers a variety of grill, flatbread, pasta, international, and smoothie/milkshake options.
 Students can use their dining plan flex dollars, cash, MasterCard or Visa to purchase items from Jack's.

 Gateway Cafe, located in the Krapf Gateway Center, is our newest location on campus offering espresso and high coffee options, grab and go options, and deluxe sandwiches.
 The hours of operation are Monday thru Friday 8:00 AM to 5:00 PM and Saturday 9:00 am to 2:00 PM.

 Where can I go if I need to use a computer?

 Several computer labs are available in the Academic Center.
 Additionally, there are computers available in Pennington Lounge and the Snowden library.
 WiFi is also available in Pennington Lounge and the library.

 Will I be assigned an email address?

 A free campus email account is available to all students.
 You will automatically receive an email account when you enroll.
-If you do not have an email account or need instructions on how to use the email system go to Information Technology Services in the lower level of the Academic Center.
+If you do not have an email account or need instructions on how to use the email system go to Information Technology Services desk on the first floor of the Snowden library.
 EMail is the primary means of communication between most administrative and faculty offices and students.
-It is the your responsibility to check your on-campus email account regularly.
+It is your responsibility to check your on-campus email account regularly.
 Failing to check your email may cause you to miss important correspondence or announcements of the many opportunities the campus has to offer.